Chinese payment gateways

 Historically, China has used cash and bank money transfers.
 Money transfers between accounts and banks have always been fast: a few minutes between accounts and only a few hours between banks.

-Today, like in the rest of eastern Asia, touch payment systems from your mobile are replacing cash.
+Today, just like in the rest of eastern Asia, mobile touch payment systems are replacing cash.
 In China, an increasing number of stores are no longer taking cash.

 Chinese Credit Cards